victorbegha/easylifter-referee/README.md

 - Load the router code through the Arduino IDE.

-More detailed instructions for setting up the hardware will be added soon.

 Once you have the desktop app running and the router set up, all you have to do is connect the router to your computer with an USB cable.
 The desktop app will then explain how to connect the referees' phones to the system and use the simple, intuitive web app to select their decisions for each lift.

 ## Roadmap